tbone-framework/TBone/docs/index.rst

 TBone is web-server agnostic, provided that the web-server is built on `asyncio`.
 This means that it can work with either Sanic or Aiohttp and can be extended for other asyncio-based web-servers as well.
-TBone was designed to be nonblocking and every component is implemented such that it works with the ```asyncio``` event loop
+TBone was designed to be nonblocking and every component is implemented such that it works with the ``asyncio`` event loop

 Overview
 ------------

-TBone is comprised of 3 major components:
+TBone is comprised of 4 major modules:

-1. Data Structure - an ODM-like modeling mechanism for data validation and serialization
+1. Data Structure - an ODM-like modeling mechanism for data validation and serialization.
-2. Data Persistency - Persistency mixin classes for document stores with a full implementation for MongoDB
+2. Data Persistency - Persistency mixin classes for document stores with a full implementation for MongoDB.
-3. Resources - Mechanism for creating RESTful APIs
+3. Resources - Mechanism for creating RESTful APIs.
+4. Dispatch - Classes for managing internal and external events.